 His insight: "I'm 30 years old and still (like a child) dependant on my mother!"

-Either of these 2 simple techniques can bring you a life-changing insight (and the permanent change you deserve).
+Either one of these 2 simple techniques can bring you a life-changing insight, one that leads to permanent change.

-Both complete (nothing held back).
+Both are complete (nothing held back)

-And both will be sent directly to your inbox.
+And sent directly to your inbox:

-But one, eye-widening moment can begin leaving that pain behind.
+But one, eye-widening moment can begin leaving that pain behind

-Imagine seeing the present and past in an instant and knowing that it is no longer you.
+Imagine seeing the present and past in an instant and knowing that it is no longer you

 Imagine taking control over that part of your life

 Get your free techniques now: